riley-paul/personal-website/src/content/experience/sa-energy.md

 category: work
 ---

-- On-site contract role on large-scale construction projects in Northern BC, Edmonton and Saskatchewan
+- On-site contract roles on large-scale construction projects in Northern BC, Edmonton and Saskatchewan

+- Engaged in all processes of project estimation; including initial on-site scouting, detailed execution planning, schedule resource loading, and delivery/discussion with the client

 - Exceptionally strong skills in modelling and visualization, honed through experience incorporating field survey data into engineering drawings such as pipeline profiles, site layouts, grade execution plans